Sailor Moon (TV series): English dub production and broadcast

 On June 1, 1998, reruns of the series began airing on Cartoon Network's weekday afternoon programming block, Toonami.
 Due to the ratings success of these reruns, the remaining seventeen episodes (promoted as "The Lost Episodes") also began airing on November 30.
 In 1999, Cloverway Inc. once again contracted Optimum Productions to produce English-language adaptations of Sailor Moon S and SuperS with Pioneer Entertainment handling home video distribution.
 These dubs featured less censorship than their predecessors.
-Sailor Moon's North American broadcasting ended when the series was pulled from syndication on Toonami on September 13, 2002.
+Sailor Moon's North American broadcasting ended when the series was pulled from YTV in Canada on January 2, 2004.

 Due to the series' resurgence of popularity in Japan, re-runs of the Sailor Moon series began on September 1, 2009, on Animax.
 In 2010, Toei negotiated to license and broadcast Sailor Moon in Italy on Mediaset, resulting in an international revival.
 Later, Toei licensed Sailor Moon episodes to countries which the show has not been aired before.
 On May 16, 2014, North American manga and anime distributor Viz Media announced that it had acquired the Sailor Moon anime series, as well as the three films and specials for an English-language release in North America, allowing Viz to restore the removed content from the first 89 episodes.
 The Studio City, Los Angeles-based Studiopolis was also hired by Viz to re-dub the entire series.
-The series began streaming in the United States on Neon Alley and Hulu on May 19, 2014.
-In Canada, it was available with Japanese audio on Tubi TV between July 15, 2016 and November 8, 2023; and with English audio on Crave between September 18, 2020 and September 17, 2023.
+The series began streaming in the United States on Neon Alley and Hulu on May 19, 2014.It was available with Japanese audio on Tubi TV between July 15, 2016 and November 8, 2023; and with English audio on Crave between September 18, 2020 and September 17, 2023.
 On November 28, 2014, Australian manga and anime publisher Madman Entertainment announced that they had re-acquired the rights to the "Sailor Moon" anime series for Australia & New Zealand and will release the series in uncut format with the Viz Media English adaptation in 2015.
 Madman had previously held the Australian license for Sailor Moon on VHS & DVD.
 On May 31, 2024, the Viz dub began airing on Adult Swim as part of the newly launched Toonami Rewind programming block, marking the first broadcast of Sailor Moon on American television after 23 years of absence, also showing episodes previously unaired in the country.

+The Viz dub has not been made available to view on a FAST basis in Canada.
+Tubi's and Pluto TV's carriage of Sailor Moon in Canada has only provided audio in Japanese, and Crave is not a FAST service.